Nike Romaleos Vs Savaleos: Which One is Worth Your Money?

 FWIW, The Savaleos (I know they’re not the same shoe) do tend to stay on the site longer as they are a little less popular.

-What is the Benefit Of Squat Shoes?
+What is the Benefit of Squat Shoes?

 Squat shoes, also known as weightlifting shoes, are specially designed footwear that can provide several benefits to weightlifters performing squats or other compound exercises.
 One of the primary benefits and one of the main reasons I bought myself a pair is that they can improve your form and technique quite substantially.

 Squat shoes typically have a raised heel, which allows you to maintain a more upright posture while performing the exercise.
 This can reduce the risk of injury and help you to target your quads, glutes, and hamstrings more effectively.
-Additionally, the flat sole of squat shoes provides a stable base that allows you to generate more force from the ground, which can improve your overall strength and power.

 Another benefit of squat shoes is that they can help to increase your range of motion.
 The raised heel of the shoe allows you to achieve a deeper squat position, which can help to activate more muscle fibers and increase your overall flexibility.
-This increased range of motion can also help to improve your overall mobility and reduce the risk of injury.

 These are some of the reasons why I decided to buy a pair of squat shoes for myself and I would encourage anyone that squats a lot to try squatting in a pair to see if they feel any difference.